 Using a nail file or emery board, clean off and smooth out the burnt or pitted areas.

 This fix won’t last long, but it can buy you some time until you can replace the pressure switch or call in a well pump repair professional.

 Replacing the Switch

 Now that you know how to tell if your well pump pressure switch is bad, you can rest a little more easily.

-Are you searching online to “hire a well pump contractor near me?”
-Pump It Up Pump Services is a top well pump switch repair company in Phoenix, AZ.
-If your well pump pressure switch isn’t functioning, give us a call at 623-582-5069 today and we’ll be happy to fix it for you!
+Are you looking to hire a well pump contractor near me?
+Empire Pump (Commercial Well Pump Services) and Pump It Up Pump Services (Residential Well Pump Services) is a top well pump switch repair company in Phoenix, AZ., Give us a call at 623-582-5069 today, and we’ll be happy to fix your well pump pressure switch for you!